Nehebkau

-Nehebkau (also spelled Nehebu-Kau) is the primordial snake god in ancient Egyptian mythology.
+Nehebkau (also spelled Nehebu-Kau) was the primordial snake god in ancient Egyptian mythology.
 Although originally considered an evil spirit, he later functions as a funerary god associated with the afterlife.
-As one of the forty-two assessors of Ma’at, Nehebkau was believed to judge the deceased after death and provide their souls with ka – the part of the soul that distinguished the living from the dead.
+As one of the forty-two assessors of Ma'at, Nehebkau was believed to judge the deceased after death and provide their souls with ka – the part of the soul that distinguished the living from the dead.

 Nehebkau was ultimately considered a powerful, benevolent and protective deity.
-In late mythology, he is described as a companion of the sun god Re and an attendant of the deceased King.
+In late mythology, he is described as a companion of the sun god Ra and an attendant of the deceased King.
 As he is so closely associated with the sun god, his name was evoked in magical spells for protection.
 His festival was widely celebrated throughout the Middle and New Kingdoms.

 Name

 Nehebkau's name – also spelled Neheb-Kau and Nhb-K3w – has been translated in many ways by Egyptologists.
-These translations include: “that which gives Ka”; “he who harnesses the spirits”; the “overturner of doubles”; “collector of souls”; “provider of goods and foods” and “bestower of dignities”.
+These translations include: "that which gives Ka"; "he who harnesses the spirits"; the "overturner of doubles"; "collector of souls"; "provider of goods and foods" and "bestower of dignities".